khanshoaib3/minecraft-access/docs/config.md

 | Modified Rotating Angle | 11.25         | The rotation angle when we press the camera moving keys while holding down the `Left Alt` key |
 | Delay (in milliseconds) | 250           | Cooldown between two feature executions                                                       |

-This config is under "Other Configurations" section in the config file and config menu.
+This config is under `Other Configurations` section in the config file and config menu.

 | Configuration           | Default Value | Description                                                              |
 |-------------------------|---------------|--------------------------------------------------------------------------|